♥LOVE NOTE – Thursday August 18, 2011

 If you start an argument harshly by attacking your partner verbally it will usually escalate and make the conflict bigger.
 Eliminate criticism and contemptuous accusations.

-Replace them with complaints followed by a request for change.
+Replace them with sharing your frustration/grievance followed by a request for change.
 This is especially important for women who tend to be the ones who bring up the problems.

 With ♥LOVE and gratitude, Susie.

-as Shelton and I so enjoy the walk around the river especially at the time when the bougainvillea is flowering and the craft markets are on……well worth a visit to Brisbane, Queensland…
+This is a double ♥favourite thing of mine as Shelton and I so enjoy the walk around the river especially at the time when the bougainvillea is flowering and the craft markets are on…well worth a visit to Brisbane.